PKGeorgiev/PkgSqlClrUtils/README.md

 GetServers
 GetUsers
 SplitString

+They use classes and methods located in PkgLdapUtils (the core AD library).
+The method LdapQueryMany uses tasks to increase the performance.

+Notes:
+ * You need to have a healty AD domain;
+ * The computer on which resides the SQL server must be joined to your AD;
+ * You have to access the SQL server / instance by using name (not IP address!);
+ * All calls to domain controllers are impersonated (i.e. they run as the authenticated user).

 About CLR functions:
 [CLR functions can be used to access external resources such as files, network resources, Web Services, other databases